COVID-19 Vaccination FAQs

-Answer: There is no cost to be vaccinated at one of Pasco County’s public dispensing sites.
-Insurance is not required.
+Answer: There is no cost to be vaccinated at one of the DOH-Pasco clinic locations that provide COVID-19 vaccine.

-Question: Where can I go to get my first-dose of COVID-19 vaccine through DOH-Pasco?
+Question: Where can I go to get the COVID-19 vaccine through DOH-Pasco?

 Question: How old do I have to be to get vaccinated at DOH-Pasco?